FCXC: Bogong High Plains Rd, Windy Corner Falls Creek, Victoria, 3699

 Falls Creek cross country skiing is an ideal way to explore the Victorian wilderness and discover a variety of trails and terrain.
 Visit FCXC and enjoy fresh alpine air, spectacular mountain views and frosted snow gums.
 Grab some xc skis and go at your own pace.

-Got any questions?
+Got any questions or want to make a booking?
 Contact Falls Creek Cross Country and chat with our friendly and knowledgeable staff about what you need.

 Phone: (03) 5758 3408

 Falls Creek offers 65km of groomed trails throughout the winter months that cater to all skiing abilities.
 Come and ski through the frosted snow gums, snow flurries and cold fast snow from late June, July and early August.
 Late August and early September offer prime spring skiing conditions that are perfect to take your skis off the tracks to explore the Victorian High Plains.

 Falls Creek has a range of trails to suit all skier abilities.
 All trail access is from the Windy Corner Car Park up Bogong High Plains Road.
 Beginner trails are identified by the green circle on the trail map and signage.

 The Nordic Bowl: The first stop for skiers is the Nordic Bowl.
 The large flat base with varying degrees of sloping sides provides a perfect place to learn the basics and perfect your skills.
 The surrounding snow gums offer great shelter from the wind and weather.
 The Aqueduct trail around the Nordic Bowl and Hoppet start area are great trails to progress too.

 Ropers Lookout: More adventurous skiers can venture across to the Dam Wall and follow the 2km trail towards Ropers Lookout.
 This trail provides stunning views of Falls Creek Village and Rocky Valley Dam.